 Free to Historic Royal Palaces members, or £24.70/£11.70 children/£44.40 or £62.90 family saver ticket (online prices)

 The historic Tower of London makes for a great family day out any time of year.
 You can read about our afternoon at the Tower of London here.
-This May half term will see Horrible Histories Live on Stage at the Tower.
-After you’ve heard the tales about the torturing Tudors, you can go to see the Crown Jewels and regalia worn by monarchs through the centuries.
+Until 31 August, visitors can take part in a Tower Escape.
+The family trail helps people gather clues and devise their own escape plan.
+After you’ve made your escape from the notorious prison, you can go to see the Crown Jewels and regalia worn by monarchs through the centuries.

 Address: Tower of London EC3N 4AB

 For a big dose of London’s past brought into the present, visit the Tower Bridge exhibition.
 There you’ll be treated to a glimpse into the bridge’s history, stunning views across the Thames and dizzying glass floors.

 Address: Tower Bridge, Tower Bridge Rd SE1 2UP

 Set in acres of parkland, Eltham Palace and Gardens is part 1930s art-deco showhome, part medieval royal residence.
 With dressing-up, regular family events and a castle-themed playground, the English Heritage site is great for a family day out, as we discovered.
 A Legendary Joust takes place over the weekend of 10 and 11 August.